hwdegroot/hwdegroot.github.io/site/content/documents/resume/index.md

 **Scrum master** - *February 2020 - now*

-As a Scrum master my main focus is supporting the development team.
-Enabling the daily stand-ups and facilitating retrospectives are two of the main tasks.
+As a Scrum master my main focus is supporting the development team, enabling the daily stand-ups and facilitating retrospectives are two of the main tasks.
-I introduced working according to SCRUM and introduced the Sprints.
-Together with the Product owner we started the weekly company demo's where the RnD team demos the work that was accomplished during the week.
+I introduced working according to SCRUM and working in sprints.
+Together with the Product Owner we started the weekly company demo's where the RnD team demos the work that was accomplished during the week.

 **Senior Software Engineer**  - *October 2017 - now*

 At easee we create an online eye exam.
-Because our device has a measuring function we are classified as a MDD 93/42/EEC medical device class I with measuring function (also known as class Im).
-Together with the RnD we implemented ISO 13485 Quality Management System and got certified by TUV Rheinland.
+Because the device has a measuring function we are classified as a MDD 93/42/EEC medical device class I with measuring function (also known as class Im).
+Together with the RnD team, ISO 13485 Quality Management Systems was implemented and certified by TÜV Rheinland.
 Working in a regulated environment requires a different approach which can be challenging in its own way, changes are stricter and more controlled than in other fields of the profession, but this will challenge a different mindset.